 Try again to find the Q4 answer.

 Choice B is the best course.
-As was discussed above for Choice A, Q4 coaching involves probing Carter to discuss his role in the company and interacting with others.
-The idea is to work with him through self-discovery, evoking benefits and consequence for his actions.
+As we discussed above for Choice A, Q4 coaching involves probing Carter to discuss his role in the company and interactions with others.
+The idea is to work with him through self-discovery, evoking benefits and consequences for his actions.
 This can be accomplished by appealing to his own self-interest.
-Help him to discover that his own advancement and ability to flourish will be helped by improving his communication skills and interacting effectively with colleagues.
+Help him to discover that improving his communications skills and colleague interactions will help his company advancement and ability to flourish.

-For a while, this may involve scheduling more frequent checkpoint meetings in which Carter develops some actionable goals to improve this area of performance.
-Then, at subsequent meetings, these goals can be reviewed to chart improvement.
+For a while, this may involve scheduling more frequent checkpoint meetings.
+In them, Carter can develop actionable goals to improve this area of performance.
+Then, at subsequent meetings, the two of you can review the goals to chart improvement.

 Giving him Space to Grow